 04 May Watersports and Negative Ions

-Ion is an atom or a molecule that has lost or gained an electron through various atmospheric forces or environmental influences.
-Ions are always around us and the balance of positive and negative ions affects our sensations and perceptions.
-They affect our health, physical well-being, work efficiency, emotional and mental states.
+An ion is an atom or a molecule that has lost or gained an electron through various atmospheric forces or environmental influences.
+Those atoms are constantly around us.
+The balance of positive and negative charges affects our sensations and perceptions.
+They even affect our health, physical well-being and work efficiency, as well as emotional and mental states.

 What are positive IONS?

 Positively charged ions have a negative effect on our physical and mental health.
-In nature, positive ions are formed by high winds, dust, humidity and pollution.
-In our everyday life, we are always surrounded by positive ions: electronic appliances, air conditioning, fluorescent lights, busy and polluted city roads.
-After being exposed to positive ions for a long time, we feel negative effects like tiredness, irritation, depression, anxiety, etc.
+In nature, positive ions are formed with high winds, dust, humidity and pollution.
+In our daily lives, we are constantly surrounded by positive ions.
+From the electronic appliances, the air conditioning, the fluorescent lights, and the busy and polluted city roads.
+After being exposed to positive ions for a long time, we will feel tired, irritated, depressed and even anxious.

 What are negative IONS?

-A beneficial effect of negative ions on both mind and the body has been proven by several studies (Baron et al., 1985, Terman and Terman, 1995) and that negative ions increase the flow of oxygen to the brain and strengthen the immune system; resulting in higher alertness, decreased drowsiness, more mental energy.
 In addition, negative ions in the bloodstream accelerate the delivery of oxygen to our cells and tissues.
-These ions are found where air molecules are constantly breaking apart due to sunlight, radiation, moving air, or turbulent water, for example: in ocean and forest, near waterfalls or snowy mountains, and even in the shower!
+These ions are found where air molecules are constantly breaking apart, due to sunlight, radiation, moving air, or turbulent water.
+For example: in oceans, forests, close to waterfalls, snowy mountains, and even in your shower!